8x8-dxi/ContactNowAPI/README.md

 to use the ContactNow API v2 for data manipulation in and out of the 8x8 ContactNow Dialler (Dialer *for the US*!).

-**It is worth noting that the use of 8x8 ContactNow API for manipulating data on your dialling list/Campaign comes at your very own risk!
+**It is worth noting that the use of 8x8 ContactNow API for manipulating data on your dialling list/Campaign comes at your own risk!
 You MUST understand the national/local legal implications governing the frequency/rate at which you dial a specific customer record**

 # Table of Contents